6 Benefits of Clove Essential Oil for Health

 It can relieve a sore throat, cough, mouth ulcers, and headaches.

-Any gaseous accumulation during meals can be relieved by the consumption of clove as it helps remove accumulated gas by belching.
+Any gaseous accumulation during meals can be relieved by the consumption of cloves, as they help remove accumulated gas by belching.

 Perhaps this action is due to its stimulating effect on the gut walls.